 Most insurance companies require some form of copay for treatment services directed at alcohol use disorders.
 In addition, some policies may have deductibles or certain amounts that individuals must pay out of pocket prior to getting coverage for services.
 Once the deductibles are reached, then the insurance policy begins to cover services and provide benefits.
 Individuals should check with a customer service representative from their insurance company regarding their financial responsibility for different forms of outpatient treatment for alcohol use disorder.

-Situations That Determine Coverage
+Aspects That Determine Coverage

 Numerous situations or factors can determine the amount of coverage that an individual will receive for outpatient treatment.
 Some of the main factors that are considered by insurance companies regarding paying for treatment include: